joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-04-03-Zedboard_QSPI_Uboot.markdown

 Probe the SPI Nor.

 {% highlight ruby %}
-sf probe 0 0 0
+Zynq>  sf probe 0 0 0
+SF: Detected s25fl128s_64k with page size 256 Bytes, erase size 64 KiB, total 16 MiB
 {% endhighlight %}

 We cannot directly onto QSPI Nor flash, first we need to erase the block and then only we can write the